-A mortgage is a legal agreement according to which an authority lends money at an interest in exchange for taking title of the debtor’s property, with the condition that the conveyance of title becomes void upon the payment of the debt.
+A mortgage is a legal agreement according to which an authority lends money at an interest in exchange for taking the title of the debtor’s property, with the condition that the conveyance of title becomes void upon the payment of the debt.

 TRANSFER OF PROPERTY ACT

-In India, the mortgage of immovable property is dealt by the Transfer of Property Act.
+In India, the mortgage of immovable property is dealt with by the Transfer of Property Act.
 Under Section 58 of the Transfer of Property Act, “Mortgage”, “mortgagor”, “mortgagee”, “mortgage-money” and “mortgage-deed” is defined.

 A mortgagee is a person or an institution that lends money.